Speaker: Christine Beling, Project Engineer, Assistance and Pollution Prevention Unit for EPA Region 1

 Erin Victor from Mass DEP will come speak about Best Management Practices for recycling education and outreach.

-Erin co-manages the Recycling IQ program in Massachusetts and is also a key team member for their new statewide education initiative called RecycleSmartMA which officially launched today will be our speaker for the BMPs for education and outreach.
+Erin co-manages the Recycling IQ program in Massachusetts and is a key team member for their new statewide education initiative called RecycleSmartMA which launched in August of 2018 will be our speaker for the BMPs for education and outreach.

 Becky Secrest of AVCOG to close session telling us whats happening, why we recycle, what we should be doing now and why.

 The Following Tours will be available after lunch

 We compost it large scale windrow composting of food and yard waste

 Reenergy handles demolition debris and other bulky waste

 LAWPCA works with Agri-Energy to accept liquid wastes.

 Maine Resource Recovery Association thanks MaineShare for its ongoing support.
 MaineShare makes it easy to donate to more than 40 statewide organizations working every day to make Maine a better place to live.
 For more information, please visit their website.

 Maine Resource Recovery Association (MRRA) helps Maine communities and businesses implement environmentally sound & economically sustainable recycling and solid-waste management protocols.
 MRRA is committed to sound recycling and solid waste management practices and other forms of resource recovery that benefit Maine communities.